 This is usually due to the complexity of the estate or the instructions in the Will, which results in the estate not being able to be finalised for some time.

-If funds are required from the deceased's account to pay for funeral expenses, please present a formal tax invoice from the funeral home to your local branch.
-Our staff arrange to make the payment to the funeral directors.
+If you need funds from the deceased's account to pay for funeral expenses, please bring a tax invoice from the funeral home to your local branch.
+Our staff will arrange to make the payment to the funeral directors.

-If there is not sufficient funds held to cover the full invoice amount, we will close the membership and account/s and pay the balance as part payment.
+If there are not enough funds to cover the full amount, we will close the membership and accounts and pay the balance as a part payment.

-Expenses for things such as flowers, the wake, headstone and memorials cannot be paid or claimed from the Deceased's accounts.
+You cannot pay for expenses such as flowers, the wake, headstone, and memorials from the deceased's accounts.

 If there is no Last Will and Testament, you may be required to provide P&N Bank with original or certified copies of the Letters of Administration.